 - Institute for Voluntary Action Research, developed out of Aston Centre for Voluntary Action Research, Aston Business School.

 - Institute for Volunteering Research.

 - nfpSynergy, a commercial business, aims to “provide ideas, insights and information to help not for profit organisations thrive in a changing world.”

-- NGOS in Britain (Non-Governmental Organisations UK 1945-1997 – also this link) at Birmingham Centre for Contemporary History.
+- NGOS in Britain (Non-Governmental Organisations UK 1945-1997 – also this link) at Centre for Modern and Contemporary History.
 Project was due to run to 2011.

 - Third Sector Research Centre (government/ESRC funded 2008-14).